NGonline/Notes/Linux.md

 - To print lines matching a pattern.
 It will search the standard input if no files (or a single `-`) are named. e.g. `command |grep XXX`
 - `-v` choose the lines without pattern
 - `-i` ignores case distinction
+- '{' and '(' need to escape in the regex
 - `grep` patterns are matched against individual lines so there is no way for a pattern to match a newline found in the input.

 ## sed